 The Board Risk Oversight Committee is responsible for the development, evaluation, and oversight of the Corporation's Enterprise Risk Management system to ensure its functionality and effectiveness.
-It also advises the Board on its risk appetite levels and risk tolerance limits, and reviews the Company's risk appetite levels and risk tolerance limits, and reviews the Company's Board Risk Oversight Committee consists of three (3) members, including at least one (1) independent director.
+It also advises the Board on its risk appetite levels and risk tolerance limits, and reviews the Company's risk appetite levels and risk tolerance limits based on changes and developments in the business.
+The Company's Board Risk Oversight Committee consists of three (3) members, including at least one (1) independent director.
 The members of the Board Risk Oversight Committee are Sergio R. Ortiz-Luis, Jr. (Independent Director), Chairman, and Cresencio P. Aquino (Independent Director) and Enrique Santos L. Sy, members.